 Business Development Service Agent

-The Community Economic Development (CED) project in Senegal was redesigned in 2017, with the goal of ensuring that household members, especially women and youth, achieve economic security and upward economic mobility.
-The project is community-centered, and shares the values of Peace Corps while serving the national economic interests as a whole.
-As a Business Development Service Agent, you will support households’ to achieve their dreams and visions of economic security by working with your local partners as a trainer, facilitator, change agent, and coach to foster and support entrepreneurial behaviors and the adoption of basic business skills both in youth and women entrepreneurs.
+The Community Economic Development (CED) project in Senegal was redesigned in 2017, with the goal of ensuring that “household members, especially women and youth, achieve economic security and upward economic mobility.”
+The project is community-centered and focuses on using the Peace Corps’ approach to development to work with communities to realize their economic development priorities and supporting the national economic development interests.
+As a Business Development Service Agent, you will work closely with local communities to support households to achieve economic security by undertaking roles as a co-trainer, co-facilitator, change agent, mentor, and coach to foster and support entrepreneurial behaviors and the adoption of basic business skills both in youth and women entrepreneurs.

-Primarily focusing on agribusiness and solid waste management, integrating norms of gender equity and positive youth development, you will work with your local counterpart to:
+Primarily focusing on small and micro enterprises working in agribusiness and solid waste management, integrating norms of gender equity and positive youth development, you will:

-• Develop individuals’—especially youth’s and women’s entrepreneurial potential.
-You will contribute to the national strategy of youth and women entrepreneurship geared to improve jobs and wealth creation through training, coaching, and organization of business events.
-Youth clubs are one important activity that CED Volunteers lead to help develop entrepreneurial skills and capacities.
+• Support individuals’—especially youth’s and women’s—entrepreneurial potential.
+You will contribute to the national strategy on entrepreneurship for women and youth that targets improving job opportunities and wealth creation.
+You will work with local community partners to support business events with local community partners, through co-organizing, co-training, and co-facilitating.
+Youth clubs are one important activity that CED Volunteers co-lead with local partners to help develop entrepreneurial skills and capacities.

-• Strengthen individuals’—especially those in women’s groups—capacity to implement small-scale economic activities.
-In addition to training on basic business skills, in partnership with local and national partners, you’ll support access to technical training in agribusiness and solid waste management as well as to financial services through the creation or enhancement of savings and loan groups.
+• Engage with individuals’—especially those in women’s groups— to support increased capacity to implement small-scale economic activities.
+In addition to co-training on basic business skills, in partnership with local and national partners, you’ll support access to technical training in agribusiness and solid waste management as well as to financial services through the co-creation or enhancement of savings and loan groups.

-In the context of COVID-19 and the needed subsequent economic recovery, you will likely be engaging into support to the development of co-ops, youth employability, and resilience building with micro and small enterprises.
+Following the COVID-19 pandemic, business needs have evolved and in the context of economic recovery, you will likely support local partners in the development of co-ops, youth employment opportunities, and resilience building with micro and small enterprises.

 Information and communication technologies for business (ICT4B) play an increasingly important role for Senegalese micro and small-enterprises, and thus are of increasing importance for Business Development Service Agents.

-Peace Corps Senegal includes gender equity and empowerment efforts throughout all our work, and strives to make these efforts more sustainable.
-As such, you will receive training on gender norms in Senegal and you will have the opportunity to work with communities to conduct gender-related activities that are contextually appropriate.
+Peace Corps Senegal includes gender equity and empowerment efforts throughout all of our work and strives to make these efforts more sustainable.
+As such, you will receive training on gender dynamics in Senegal.
 During your service, you will work with community members to promote gender-equitable norms and increase girls’ and women’s sense of agency.

 As an actor in the development of Senegal, and as part of the wider Peace Corps effort to share our story with our counterparts and host governments as well as to bring that story home to the US, you will monitor and report on your work activities throughout your service.